10-5-2017 to 10-5-2017

 24-1-2017 Mumbai, India

-The SDG Philanthropy Platform and partners will host a high-level Roundtable on the SDGs and philanthropy in India on the 24th of January 2017, in Mumbai, India's financial hub.
-The event will be attended by a wide range of stakeholders and partners including government, private sector and philanthropy, and moderated by Heather Grady, Vice President, Rockefeller Philanthropy Advisors.
+The event was attended by a wide range of stakeholders and partners including government, private sector and philanthropy, and was moderated by Heather Grady, Vice President, Rockefeller Philanthropy Advisors.

-Ruchi Mohanty, Partnerships & Engagement Specialist of UNDP India, Jaco Cilliers, UNDP India Country Director, and Radhika Shah, Platform Advisor and Co-President of Stanford A&E will participate in and share perspectives at the event, along with Indian philanthropists including Paula Mariwala, Founder & Co-President at Stanford A & E India, and foundation leadership including Pragnya Ram, Group Executive President at Aditya Birla Group.
+Ruchi Mohanty, Partnerships & Engagement Specialist of UNDP India, Jaco Cilliers, UNDP India Country Director, and Radhika Shah, Platform Advisor and Co-President of Stanford A&E participated in and shared perspectives at the event, along with Indian philanthropists including Paula Mariwala, Founder & Co-President at Stanford A & E India, and foundation leadership including Pragnya Ram, Group Executive President at Aditya Birla Group.

 28-11-2016 to 1-12-2016 Nairobi, Kenya